Robert Hubert: Trial and execution

 Hubert's confessions never seemed convincing.
-His retroactive change of story to fit the facts, though, was not the only reason.
+His retroactive change of story to fit the facts was not the only reason however.
 Hubert had not even been in London at the time that the fire broke out — he had not even arrived in England until two days after the fire started.
-That he was not in the country at the time of the outbreak of fire is not in doubt, as testified, years later, by a captain of the Swedish ship the Maid of Stockholm, that he personally had landed Hubert ashore two days after the outbreak of the fire.
+That he was not in the country at the time of the outbreak of fire is not in doubt as testified, years later, by a captain of the Swedish ship the Maid of Stockholm, that he personally had landed Hubert ashore two days after the outbreak of the fire.
 Having never seen the Farriner bakery, Hubert also did not know that it had no windows.
 What is more, he was judged so severely crippled that it would have been impossible for him to throw the claimed grenade.

 Hubert's confession is often attributed to mental simplicity, an inability to understand what it was he was doing; a kind of "Confessing Sam" tendency.
 One source claims, though, that the confession was coerced "probably by an extreme form of torture".

 As The London Gazette suggests, some put the disaster down to chance:

 [...] notwithstanding which suspicion, the manner of the burning all along in a Train, and so blowen forwards in all its way by strong Winds, make us conclude the whole was an effect of an unhappy chance, or to speak better, the heavy hand of God upon us for our sins [...]

 Despite the many obvious flaws and impossibilities in Hubert's confession, a scapegoat was needed.
 Even the king, Charles II, was suspected of having instigated it, in order to punish the people of London for the execution of his father.
 Nationalism was high with Britain embroiled in the Second Anglo-Dutch War, and many foreigners—Dutch, French, Spanish, Irish—were suspect.
 Frenchmen were particularly vulnerable, as illustrated by the murder of a Frenchman whose tennis balls were mistaken for 'balls of fire'.
 Hubert, a foreigner and Frenchman, was a chief suspect, as suggested by the London Gazette:

 [...]
 Strangers, Dutch and French were, during the fire, apprehended, upon suspicion that they contributed mischievously to it, who are all imprisoned, and Informations prepared to make a severe inquisition [...]